-Estimates controlling for cohort effects, normalized year effects and total energy intake from food.
+Estimates from the regression of fruit and vegetables portions on age controlling for cohort effects, normalized year effects and total energy intake from food.
 Models with interaction effects between the age dummies and sex with the corresponding reference category for each model (boys and girls, respectively).
 SE = HC2 robust standard errors.
 Data from year 1 to year 4 of the rolling program of the National Diet and Nutrition Survey.

 aIncluding fruit juice bExcluding fruit juice * Significant at the 0.05 level, + Significant at the 0.10 level.